-My little book is hand crafted with tours that include stories like “The Queen Who Sweat Like A Pig.”
-So when you go to a the Caserta palace, you can read that when Bourbon King Ferdinand IV first saw his sixteen year old wife, Maria Carolina, he said that she slept like she’d been killed and sweated like a pig.
+My little book is handcrafted with tours that include stories like “The Queen Who Sweat Like A Pig.”
+So when you go to the Caserta palace, you can read that when Bourbon King Ferdinand IV first saw his sixteen-year-old wife, Maria Carolina, he said that she slept like she’d been killed and sweated like a pig.
 Now that makes visiting the palace a real experience!
-I’ve also written about lesser-known-places like Civita where the Arbereshe (ancient Albanians) still live and Velia where the philosophers Parmenides and Zeno once roamed.
+I’ve also written about lesser-known places like Civita where the Arbereshe (ancient Albanians) still live and Velia where the philosophers Parmenides and Zeno once roamed.

 When you lived in Italy did you learn the language?